-Transparency is the first step to getting the people inside your building interested in what you’re doing.
-When you share your energy goals and progress toward saving, you’ll help them sit up and take notice of your efforts.
+Transparency is the first step to getting the people inside your building or space interested in what you’re doing.
+When you share your energy reduction goals and progress toward saving, employees and occupants sit up and take notice of your efforts.

 Share your energy efficiency goals

 Have an energy policy?
-Why not email it around or post it in common areas?
-Likewise, if you’ve set an energy-savings goal, promote it not only to your energy team and management, but to your building occupants as well.
-After all, they can’t help you achieve your goal if they don’t know it exists.
+Why not circulate it via email or post it in common areas?
+Likewise, if you’ve set an energy-savings goal, promote it to your energy team and management.
+Landlords, promote it to your occupants as well.
+After all, they can’t help you achieve your goal if they don’t know it exists!